Overview of OLTP

 1. To use less paper and make a faster, more accurate prediction of revenues and expenses.

 2. The system that requires offline maintenance makes a good requirement for online transaction processing.

 3. Availability, concurrency, and atomicity of data are much more important.

 Why do we need OLTP?

 We need OLTP to perform the tasks which are often performed by the system and require only a smaller number of records.
-The tasks are related insertion, updation or deletion of data in databases.
-Consistency and concurrency are required to perform such tasks which ensures its greater availability.
-OLTP maintains normalized databases and decentralized system which provides greater availability and consistency.
-This also ensures to maintain concurrency among the database.
-OLTP often works differently in case of batch processing and grid computing.
+The tasks are related to the insertion, update or deletion of data in databases.
+Consistency and concurrency are required to perform such tasks, which ensures its greater availability.
+OLTP maintains normalized databases and decentralized systems, which provides greater availability and consistency.
+This also ensures maintaining concurrency among the database.
+OLTP often works differently in the case of batch processing and grid computing.
 On the contrary, OLAP(Online Analytic Processing) works on a greater number of tasks related to complex on databases used in main business intelligence tasks.

 This has been a guide to What is OLTP.
-Here we discussed the Basic concepts, Definition, and Advantages of OLTP.
+Here we discussed the Basic concepts, Definitions, and Advantages of OLTP.
 You can also go through our other suggested articles to learn more –